 Whether you’re a blogger, freelancer, or running a small online business, more and more of us are making more of our money through the internet.
 It’s important to switch from the mindset of running a side-hustle to understanding that you have an online career.
 When you do that, it’s time to take things seriously and to act and present with the kind of professionalism that will sustain your connections for years to come.
+Here is how bringing real professionalism to your online career will help.

 Make sure your platform works